x157/x157.github.io/UE5/Mass/index.md

 # Mass Entities in UE5

+Mass is a native C++ simulation processor, introduced experimentally in UE 5.2.

 Before you read this, make sure you have watched the official Epic Games Video:
 [Large Numbers of Entities with Mass in Unreal Engine 5](https://www.youtube.com/watch?v=f9q8A-9DvPo) by Mario Palermo.
 If you're not really sure what Mass is or why you may want to use it,